 30. In general, how do neonates breathe?

-They are obligate nose breathers.
-They have rapid shallow breaths to maintain their FRC.
+They are obligate nose breathers and they have rapid shallow breaths to maintain their FRC.

-31. What is the breathing pattern for a baby?
+31. What is the breathing pattern of a baby?

 Rapid and fast with periods of apnea.